moonstruckblossm/IntroToPythonResources/README.md

 Hello, and welcome!

-I've been working on this collection of notes since the beginning of this class, and now I am finally able to share them with you all.

-This repository contains notes about everything you need to know so far.

-I have added comments and examples to help you better understand the material.

-In addition, there are a few example programs that are from class activities that we have done.

-If anything is confusing or you think my notes should be more clear, make sure to let me know!
+This is now a collection of programs that we complete in class.

+I know, it would be more helpful for you to have notes, but, from now on, you're going to need to take your own notes.

+It will help you more to have the notes for yourself, and written in a way that you can quickly understand.

+Anyway, as always, my slack is, as always, open for questions.